isomerpages/mlaw-corp/_covid19/02-application-for-assessment.md

 Please note that if the Respondent fails to submit a <b>Response</b>, the Assessor may proceed to make a determination on the <b>Application</b>, which will be binding on all parties to the <b>Application</b>.

+##### Step 6: Registrar Sets Appointment for Hearing #####
+If the Registrar is satisfied that Steps 3, 4 and 5 have been duly completed, the Registrar will send to the Applicant and Respondent by way of email:
+* A notice of the appointment of an Assessor; and
+* If applicable, a notice of the date and place for the hearing.

+Please note that the Registrar may proceed to appoint an Assessor and to fix a hearing where the Respondent fails to file a <b>Response</b> within the relevant period in Step 5.

+##### Step 7: Assessor Conducts Hearing and Makes Determination #####
+The hearing will generally be conducted by way of <u>exchange of emails</u> if the Assessor is of the opinion that the forms and documents are sufficient for the Assessor to make their determination.
+The Assessor may request for clarifications or further documents by email.

+If the Assessor is of the opinion that the interest of justice would be better served by an <u>online or physical hearing</u>:
+* Online hearings will be conducted via Webex.
+* Physical hearings will be held at the State Courts Towers (1 Havelock Square, Singapore 059724) or other venue as advised by the Registrar.

+Please note for online or physical hearings:
+* An Assessor may permit a party to be accompanied by an interpreter at the hearing.
+The party will be responsible for sourcing their own interpreter.
+* No party may be represented by an advocate and solicitor at proceedings before an Assessor.

+If a party to a determination is <u>absent</u> from the hearing, the Assessor may dismiss the application or make a determination on the case.

+If the party had a good reason for being absent, they may make an application to set aside the dismissal or determination made in their absence.
+See <b>Form 10</b> Application to Set Aside a Dismissal or Determination.

 <!--
 <table>
   <tr>